k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/05_llm_interfaces.md

 # LLM Interfaces

-LLM interfaces are the connection layer between the aifusion framework and Large Language Model (LLM) providers.
+LLM interfaces are the connection layer between the AI Fusion framework and Large Language Model (LLM) providers.
 This article explains how to configure and use LLM interfaces effectively.

 ## Overview

-The aifusion implementation calls LLMs at various points in the agent workflow to handle different tasks:
+The AI Fusion implementation calls LLMs at various points in the agent workflow to handle different tasks:

 | Task               | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |